HeraLedro/CSCI3161-Assignments/Asteroids/README.txt

     Strict Polygon-to-Polygon Collision
         For the purposes of this assignment, polygon-to-polygon collision a polish aspect.
-I currently use a
+I currently use a point-to-circle collision detection to check if my ships or photons are reasonably within the bounds of my asteroid.
+In the future I'd like to implement a legitimate polygon-to- polygon collision detection.

     Remove Redundancies, Bugs
         As with any development project, along the way there were a build-up